d2l-ai/d2l-en/chapter_introduction/index.md

 A much more pressing concern is how AI is being used in our daily lives.
 It is likely that many routine tasks, currently fulfilled by humans, can and will be automated.
-Farm robots will likely reduce the costs for organics farmers but they will also automate harvesting operations.
+Farm robots will likely reduce the costs for organic farmers but they will also automate harvesting operations.
 This phase of the industrial revolution may have profound consequences for large swaths of society,